kwhms/kwhms.github.io/fiction_early_reader/Friends/Friends.md

+# Friends

 Sue is new in school.
 I do not know Sue.
-But I want to be her friend.
+But I hope we can be friends.

 I ask her to play at my house.
 I tell her,